zlian001/zlian001.github.io/_pages/projects.md

   # image: "/images/fort point.png"
 ---

-For a snippet of the projects which I have undertaken - in my private capacity or as part of my coursework while attending university - please check out my [GitHub](https://github.com/zlian001) repositories.
+For a snippet of the projects which I have undertaken - in my private capacity or as part of my coursework in university - please check out my [GitHub](https://github.com/zlian001) repositories.